WestDRI/wgpages/content/chapel2/chapel-03-ranges-and-arrays.md

 1. write a function to compute a single pixel of the image: takes a complex point, returns its stability number
 1. iterate over all points in the image, calling `pixel()` for each
 1. time the computation
-1. learn how to write the result to a NetCDF file
-1. learn how to write the result to a PNG image
+1. learn how to write the resulting 2D array to a NetCDF file and/or a PNG image
 1. parallelize this code, first on a single node, and then across multiple nodes